-- 1. Explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network or meets an important community need. - 2.
+- 1. Explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need.
+Address any issues of displacement that may occur as a result of this project, if applicable.
+If displacement is not an issue, explain why it is not a concern for the community. - 2.
 Explain how the disadvantaged community residents will have physical access to the project. - 3.
 Illustrate and provide documentation for how the project was requested or supported by the disadvantaged community residents.
 Address any issues of displacement that may occur as a result of this project, if applicable.